What do Amaranth microgreens taste like?

 Several studies have found that amaranth could have an anti-inflammatory effect in the body.Jan 6, 2018

 Nutritional Value First, amaranth contains slightly more protein than quinoa, with 9 grams of protein in a 1--cup serving, compared to quinoa's 8 grams. ...
 The quality of protein in both amaranth and quinoa is also better than most whole grains that are low in the amino acid lysine.Feb 1, 2018

 A few more cooking questions 📍

-How do you keep zucchini bread from getting soggy?
+How do you keep ground beef from clumping?

 Can u get sick from undercooked fish?

 Major types of food poisoning that can result from eating raw or undercooked fish and shellfish include Salmonella and Vibrio vulnificus. ...
 One other safety tip of interest: If you do decide to eat raw fish, choose fish that has been previously frozen.
 That's because freezing will kill any potential parasites present.30 May 2019